b-lukaszuk/python_luzne_zadanka/book1/ch07/README.md

 (Part 1, Exercise 157 from the book)

 In this exercise, you will create a program that reads every file in the baby names data set described in Exercise 154.
 As your program reads the files, it should keep track of each name used for a boy and each name used for a girl.
 Your program should output two lists.
 One list will contain all of the names that have been used for girls.
 The other list will contain all of the names that have been used for boys.
 Neither of your lists should contain any repeated values.

+## My Notes

+There will be way too many names to print into the console (it will not be readable).
+I think I will limit myself to like 10 files.
+Additionally I will trim the amount of names per file to say 5 male and 5 female.